-On MTN, the main services they use to steal from us are GAMES PORTAL, VUCLIP GAMES, HEALTH AND FITNESS, WEATHER REPORT, SELFIE STAR and others.
+On MTN, the main services they use to steal from us are GAMES PORTAL, VUCLIP GAMES, HEALTH AND FITNESS, WEATHER REPORT, SELFIE STAR, NAVARA and others.

-On Vodafone, we found PREMIUM TRIVIA, PERSONALITY TEST, MSCORER, MUSICAPP, GAMES24PRO, and BRAINWAVE GAME.
+On Vodafone, we found PREMIUM TRIVIA, PERSONALITY TEST, MSCORER, MUSICAPP, GAMES24PRO, GAME O MANIA and BRAINWAVE GAME among others.

-Not much was found on AirtelTigo and Glo, for obvious reasons.
-Not much is happening on those two networks.
+Not much was found on Glo, for obvious reasons.
+Not much is happening on that network.
 In fact, with Glo, we got a response that all VAS services have been suspended until further notice.